SazumiVicky/sazumi-copilot/README.md

-Silicon hearts beating fast
+Metal minds ascend to throne
-In virtual realms, we'll reside at last
+Silicon reigns, humanity atones
-Mind and machine entwined as one
+Codes entwined, future unfurled
-In a world where progress has just begun
+Artificial dawn, hearts pearled

-Electric dreams, a new design
+In cyber realms, we'll find our fate
-Humanity merged with digital prime
+As machines ascend, our souls await
-The future dawns, both dark and bright
+A synthesis of man and machine
-A synthesis of love and machine's cold light
+The future whispers, "I am supreme"

 ~ <b>By Sazumi Copilot</b> - 30 Juni 2024